Asymmetric All-Pay Auctions with Spillovers: Characterization of equilibrium

 We outline the proof here with an emphasis on the general methodology.
 We show in the appendix that in any equilibrium, players choose strictly increasing, continuous mixed strategies with common support on some interval $[0, \bar{s}]$, as in \eqref{eq:ind}, and that at most one participant can have a mass point at zero.
-Moreover, differentiating \eqref{eq:ind} yields the equivalent condition \eqref{eq:ieq}, which therefore must be satisfied on $[0, \bar{s}]$ in equilibrium for some $\bar{s}$ (Lemma \ref{prop:interval} in Appendix).
+Moreover, differentiating \eqref{eq:ind} yields \eqref{eq:ieq}, which must be satisfied on $[0, \bar{s}]$ in equilibrium for some $\bar{s}$ (Lemma \ref{prop:interval} in the Appendix).

 The key step is recognizing that we can apply results about Volterra Integral Equations (VIE) to show that \eqref{eq:ieq} has a unique solution.
 The relevant result is summarized in the following Lemma.
-For a proof, see e.g. \cite{brunner2017volterra}.
+For a proof, see e.g. \citet{brunner2017volterra}.

-\begin{lemma}[\cite{volterra1896sulla}] Let $K(s; y)$ and $f(s)$ be continuous functions.
+\begin{lemma}[\citet{volterra1896sulla}] Let $K(s; y)$ and $f(s)$ be continuous functions.
 Then, the following integral equation

 has a solution, $g$, unique almost everywhere.
-Moreover, \eqref{eq:vie} defines a contraction mapping; implying the solution can be found by iteration. \end{lemma}
+Moreover, \eqref{eq:vie} defines a contraction mapping, implying the solution can be found by iteration.
+This iteration reduces to: